signetica/MoonPhase/README.md

 	mp.calculate(time_t time);		// (for 4-byte double precision)

 ### Arguments
-	time:	// The time of the desired the moon phase and position, in UTC
+	time:	// The time of the desired moon phase and position, in UTC
 		// seconds from the Unix epoch (January 1, 1970).

 		// As the moon phase changes slowly and precision within a few